emmanuelmuturia/AgeGuesser/README.md

 # AgeGuesser
-An original implementation of the concepts taught in Chapter 2 of the Head Start First Android with Kotlin book.
+An original implementation of Layout Elements based on Head Start First Android with Kotlin book.

 # Concepts of Interest
 1. Spinner